-Boat cruise in Chobe, Botswana
+Boat Cruise in Chobe, Botswana

 The Chobe waterfront is the most commercial part of Chobe National Park, close to the town of Kasane.
-There are a number of large hotels and lodges along the river, although Chobe Game Lodge is the only lodge along the river that falls within the park’s boundaries.
-The public campsite along the river is called Ihaha.
+There are several large hotels and lodges along the river, although Chobe Game Lodge is the only lodge along the river that falls within the park’s boundaries.
+The public campsite along the Chobe river is called Ihaha.